 Before you configure streaming for any data source, you need to create an Event Hubs namespace and event hub.
 This namespace and event hub is the destination for all of your monitoring data.
 An Event Hubs namespace is a logical grouping of event hubs that share the same access policy, much like a storage account has individual blobs within that storage account.
 Consider the following details about the event hubs namespace and event hubs that you use for streaming monitoring data:

 - The number of throughput units allows you to increase throughput scale for your event hubs.
 Only one throughput unit is typically necessary.
 If you need to scale up as your log usage increases, you can manually increase the number of throughput units for the namespace or enable auto inflation.

-- You set message retention on your event hub to at least 7 days.
-If your consuming tool goes down for more than a day, this ensures that the tool can pick up where it left off for events up to 7 days old.
+- You set message retention on your event hub to at least seven days.
+If your consuming tool goes down for more than a day, this retention ensures that the tool can pick up where it left off for events up to seven days old.

 - You should use the default consumer group for your event hub.
-There is no need to create other consumer groups or use a separate consumer group unless you plan to have two different tools consume the same data from the same event hub.
+There's no need to create other consumer groups or use a separate consumer group unless you plan to have two different tools consume the same data from the same event hub.

 - For the Azure Activity log, you pick an Event Hubs namespace, and Azure Monitor creates an event hub within that namespace called insights-logs-operational-logs.
 For other log types, you can either choose an existing event hub or have Azure Monitor create an event hub per log category.

 - Outbound port 5671 and 5672 must typically be opened on the computer or VNET consuming data from the event hub.